Los Angeles Lakers: Detroit Pistons

+Golden State Warriors

+The Lakers have a lengthy history with the Golden State Warriors as both franchises relocated to California during the early 1960s.
+Geography does play a minor role in the rivalry; however there exists more respect between both teams and fans alike, unlike the Dodgers–Giants rivalry of MLB, or the 49ers–Rams rivalry of the NFL in which both teams express fierce animosity against one another.
+The rivalry began to sprout during the 1970s as the two teams would meet six times in the postseason from 1967 to 1991.
+Both teams fluctuated in success at varying times, however; the Lakers recent rise following the signing of LeBron James contributed heavily to adding a level of competition between both sides as James had previously faced the Warriors in four straight finals as a member of the Cavaliers.
+Both teams have met seven times in the postseason, combining for 38 division titles since both teams relocated to California in the early 1960s.
+The Lakers lead the all time regular season series 262–173, and the postseason series 25–11.

 Los Angeles Clippers

-The rivalry between the Lakers and the Los Angeles Clippers is unique because they are the only two NBA teams to share an arena, the Crypto.com Arena.
+The rivalry between the Lakers and the Los Angeles Clippers is unique because they were the only two NBA teams to share an arena, the Crypto.com Arena, but since the Clippers' move to Intuit Dome in 2024, no NBA teams share an arena.
 It is also one of only two intra-city rivalries in the NBA, the other being the new crosstown rivalry between the New York Knicks and Brooklyn Nets.

 Los Angeles fans have historically favored the Lakers.
 Some contend that the term rivalry was inaccurate until the Clippers became more successful.

+Phoenix Suns

+The Lakers and the Phoenix Suns rivalry didn't develop until the 2000s where the teams were led by Kobe Bryant and Steve Nash, respectively.

 San Antonio Spurs

 The San Antonio Spurs and the Lakers, developed what some would classify as a rivalry in the late 1990s and early 2000s.
 Since 1999, the teams have met in the NBA Playoffs five times, with the clubs combining to appear in seven consecutive NBA Finals (from 1999 to 2005).
 Additionally, the teams combined to win five NBA championships from 1999 to 2003; the Spurs won the NBA championship in 1999, 2003, 2005, 2007 and 2014 while the Lakers won the championship in 2000, 2001, 2002, 2009 and 2010.
 From 1999 to 2004 the clubs' rivalry was often considered the premier rivalry in the NBA, and each time the clubs faced each other in the playoffs the winner advanced to the NBA Finals.
 In 2008, the teams met again in the Western Conference Finals where the Spurs were handily defeated only to beat the Lakers when they met again in 2013.